remnrem/luna-doc/docs/ref/masks.md

 # Masks

-_Commands to mask certain epochs in or out of analyses (depending on annotations and other features) and to drop or retain certain channels/signals_
+_Commands to mask certain epochs in or out of analyses, and to drop or retain certain channels/signals_

+Masks are the primary mechanism by which Luna includes or excludes data from subsequent analyses without permanently altering the underlying EDF. `MASK` sets per-epoch inclusion/exclusion flags based on annotations, expressions, or signal statistics; `DUMP-MASK` outputs the current mask state; and `RESTRUCTURE` (or `RE`) permanently removes masked-out epochs and optionally channels from the in-memory dataset. `CHEP` provides a finer-grained channel/epoch mask system, most commonly used with high-density EEG when particular channels are bad in particular epochs but not others.

 | Command   | Description |
 |------|---|